Select a Topic

 Help for Red Eyes

 Treatment of eye redness depends on the causes of the redness and accompanying symptoms.
-Conventional and alternative practitioners recommend similar methods of treatment, but different types of products.
+Conventional and alternative practitioners recommend similar methods of treatment.

 Eye drops are the most common recommendation, although sometimes eye washes are used.
 Ointments or antihistamine medications may be prescribed, and antibiotics may be used if an infection is present.